bozsahin/knuth-conjecture/README.md

 (find-plan :goal-state 24 :current-state 4 :max-iterations 5 :operators '(op3 op2 op1))

 finds a solution to 24 early enough before totally giving up because ops are re-ordered to deliver that.

+(find-plan :goal-state (factorial 24) :current-state 4 :max-iterations 10 :operators '(op3 op2 op1))

+Finds a solution soon enough, abandoning few paths so that you can see the solution arise in one page.